A Healthy Business Model

 Building a platform

 Several years on from the IHH investment, Mitsui’s vision of a broad, integrated healthcare platform is starting to take shape.
-In October 2015, for example, we acquired a 40% stake in MIMS Group, a provider of drug-related information to around 2 million healthcare professionals (including 450,000 doctors) in the Asia-Pacific region.
 We invested in DaVita Care, a dialysis clinic operator that is an offshoot of the world’s No. 2 provider of kidney care services in May 2016 (The number of people needing dialysis is rising with the spread of diabetes).
 And in July 2016, we bought a roughly 16% stake in Columbia Asia Group, Asia’s largest hospital group targeting middle-income patients.
 Columbia Asia has 11 hospitals each in Malaysia and India, and three each in Indonesia and Vietnam.
 With IHH and Columbia Asia’s hospital assets, we can now serve both the middle tier and top tier of the patient pyramid throughout Asia—everyone, in other words, who is not served by the government-run hospitals.